Project Manager Academy

-- Continually monitor and act on the project’s current cash situation.
+- Continually monitor the project’s cash situation

 Project Productivity and Financial Management

-- Recognize the relationship between productivity and profitability.
+- Differentiate between productivity and profitability

-- Discover three types of financial statements as management tools.
+- Use financial statements as management tools

-- Clarify change-order philosophy and process with customers before jobs start.
+- Clarify change-order philosophy

-- Use changes as an opportunity to sell increased value.
+- Use changes as an opportunity to sell increased value

 Standards and Best Practices in Project Management

-- Use flowcharting to understand, develop and improve standard procedures on the project or in your company.
+- Use flowcharting to develop standard procedures

-- Communicate standard procedures to project teams.
+- Communicate standard procedures to project teams

-- Establish a team culture in which best practices are embraced and leveraged.
+- Establish a team culture

 Ethics and Integrity in Project Management